alieliacik/MovieDB-API--Styled-Components-Master/README.md

 &nbsp;

-<strong> In this project I also used Material UI for Pagination.
+<strong> In this project, I also used Material UI for Pagination.
 You can see how I override Material UI styles with Styled Components.
-It is realy powerful. </strong>
+It is really powerful. </strong>

 &nbsp;